By making more informed food purchasing decisions on campus, we can all help create a more climate-friendly food system at UBC.

 The Climate-Friendly Food (CFF) Labels provide the campus community with an opportunity to learn more about how their choices, supported by a more sustainable food system on campus, can help reduce the university’s overall GHG emissions.

-The CFF Labels (pictured below) are currently being tested in all of the UBC Residence Dining halls (Open Kitchen, Gather, and Feast) and scaled out to other food outlets on campus including Flavour Lab in the AMS Student Nest.
+The CFF Labels (pictured below) are currently available in all of the UBC Residence Dining halls (Open Kitchen, Gather, and Feast) and will be scaled out to other food outlets on campus including vendors in the AMS Student Nest.

-A menu item with the label with the largest green earth on it means that the meal generated less greenhouse gas (GHG) emissions, water, and nitrogen than other items on the menu.
+A menu item with the label with the largest green earth on it means that the meal generated less greenhouse gas (GHG) emissions, and used less water, land, and nitrogen than other items on the menu.

-The team reviewed over 775 menu items to quantify environmental footprints: GHG emissions, embedded nitrogen, and water use associated with the production of each ingredient.
+The team reviewed over 775 menu items to quantify environmental footprints: GHG emissions, land use footprint, embedded nitrogen, and water use associated with the production of each ingredient.

 This is the first time any Canadian university has taken on a project of this scale, positioning UBC as a model of how other universities can mobilize to address Climate Action through Food Systems.